Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints: Conclusion

-\textbf{Future work.} We plan to assess proposed cislunar constellations, from a communication perspective, using the presented routing technology.
+\textbf{Future work.} One could assess proposed cislunar constellations, from a communication perspective, using the presented routing technology.
 We believe that the proposed routing algorithm may help with the design of the communication and storage systems to be embedded in the satellites of such lunar constellations.

-We also plan to investigate traffic-level solutions rather than a per-bundle solution.
+One could also investigate traffic-level solutions rather than a per-bundle solution (see Section~\ref{sec:futurework} for a concrete extension with priority-based CPs and information sharing).
 In the state-of-the-art, like in this work, the route is chosen based on optimal criteria at the bundle level, not for the entire traffic to be transmitted.
 Therefore, this per-bundle strategy is unlikely to be optimal for the overall communication performance.
+Evaluating network throughput (e.g., delivery throughput) could be considered in the scope of this future work.
 Finally, as mentioned in the previous ``limitations" subsection, investigating distributed solutions rather than a centralized one is also of interest.
+As noted in the limitations, future work may also include the directions listed there (ONE/ION validation, disruptions or imperfect CP, information-exchange overhead).